kelvinagyareyeboah/ChatChain/README.md

 :

-**: Users always appear "online."
-Improve via real-time tracking.
-* **Memory Storage**: All messages stored in-memory.
+es stored in-memory.
 Add pagination or archiving for production.
 * **Anonymous Messages**: Unregistered users can message.
 Enforce auth in `registerUser`.

 ---